Team-Gitta/Gitta-Self-driving-Contest/README.md

 ## Measuring the distance between pot and self-driving car

-Measure the length of four sides using four points of the QR code.
+The length of four sides is measured using four points of the QR code.

-Use this length to determine the distance between the pot and the self-driving car.
+Using this length, the distance between the pot and the self-driving car is determined.

 Using the distance between the pot and the self-driving car, the robot arm decides how much the arm should stretch and sends the value to the stm board using serial communication.